 - Height difference to climb from the car parking: 1142 m (3746 ft).

-- Time necessary to climb from the car camping: 4 – 5 hours, but this all depends on you.
+- Time necessary to climb from the car park: 4–5 hours, but this depends entirely on your fitness and pace.

 - Useful map: Cortina d’Ampezzo e Dolomiti Ampezzane, Tabacco, 03, 1:25000.